PyRepair/maniple/training-data/summarize-experiment-v2/luigi/28/prompt_response_response_10.md

             return False
 ```

-With this modification, the `table_exists` function should now handle case sensitivity correctly and pass the failing tests.
+With this correction, the function should now be case-insensitive when checking for the existence of a table.

-The GitHub issue titles and descriptions suggest making the `table_exists` function case insensitive by checking the `stdout` against the lowercase version of the `table` name.
-The corrected function aligns with this suggestion and should resolve the issue.
+The correction should resolve the failing test cases and the issue reported on GitHub (#896).

-It's important to ensure that the function now passes the failing tests and satisfies the expected input/output variable information provided.
-Once the changes are made, a pull request can be made to address the issue on GitHub.
+Additionally, the "table_exists" function in the "HiveCommandClient" class was used as an example to show the corrections that needed to be made and tested.
+The corrected version can be used as a drop-in replacement for the buggy version of the function.